Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Model

 where $\delta_{1(2)}=\omega_{1(2)}-\omega_3$ is the frequency detuning of cavity 1 (cavity 2) from cavity 3.
 Under the pseudo-Hermitian conditions, the characteristic secular equation $|H-\lambda I|=0$ is reduced to

 where the four coefficients, $a$, $b$, $c$ and $d$, are given by

 Note that Eq.~(\ref{secular-equation}) is a cubic equation for the eigenvalue $\lambda$, which has three roots denoted as $\lambda_{\pm}$ and $\lambda_0$.
-According to the root discriminant of the cubic equation with one unknown~\cite{Korn68}, the three roots $\lambda_{\pm}$ and $\lambda_0$ are unequal real if the system parameters satisfy $\Delta < 0$, where
+According to the root discriminant of the cubic equation with one unknown~\cite{Korn68}, the three roots $\lambda_{\pm}$ and $\lambda_0$ are unequally real if the circuit parameters satisfy $\Delta < 0$, where

 is the discriminant, with